Grounded Reason

 YouTube TV

-The YouTube TV channel lineup includes ESPN, ESPN2, ESPNU, ACC Network, and SEC Network for $64.99 a month.
-YouTube TV supports Android, iOS, Apple TV, Fire TV, Chromecast, and more.
-The YouTube TV app has also returned to Roku devices after settling a dispute between the two companies.
+The YouTube TV channel lineup includes ESPN, ESPN2, ESPNU, ACC Network, and SEC Network for $72.99 a month.
+So this option lacks ESPN+.
+YouTube TV supports Roku, Android, iOS, Apple TV, Fire TV, Chromecast, and more.
 Check our review of YouTube TV for more information.

 Check out my review of YouTube TV for all the details and channels available on the service.
 You can also check your Zip Code on YouTube TVs Website to see the available channels in your area.